aws-samples/amazon-lookout-for-equipment/getting_started/README.md

 1. In your **IAM console**, look for the SageMaker execution role endorsed by your notebook instance (a role with a name like `AmazonSageMaker-ExecutionRole-yyyymmddTHHMMSS`)
 2. On the `Permissions` tab, click on `Attach policies`
-3. In the Filter policies search field, look for `AmazonLookoutEquipmentFullAccess`, tick the checkbox next to it and click on `Attach policy`
+3. In the Filter policies search field, look for `AmazonLookoutEquipmentFullAccess`, tick the checkbox next to it
+4. Now, in the same search field, look for `AmazonSSMFullAccess`, tick the checkbox next to it and click on `Attach policy`
-4. Browse to the `Trust relationship` tab for this role, click on the `Edit trust relationship` button and fill in the following policy.
+5. Browse to the `Trust relationship` tab for this role, click on the `Edit trust relationship` button and fill in the following policy.
 You may already have a trust relationship in place for this role, in this case, just add the **"lookoutequipment.amazonaws.com"** in the service list:

 ```json
 {